cs3org/OCM-API/IETF-RFC.md

 Permitted error codes are `invalid_request`, `invalid_client`,
 `invalid_grant`, `unauthorized_client` and `unsupported_grant_type`.

+##  Decision Table

+The following scenarios summarize the directional contract for code flow.
+Scenarios 1-2 concern strict shares and depend on the Receiving Server's capabilities.
+Scenarios 3-4 concern non-strict shares and depend on the Sending Server's capabilities.

+1. If the Sending Server includes `must-exchange-token` in `protocol.webdav.requirements` and the Receiving Server exposes the `exchange-token` capability, strict token exchange is required before the Resource is accessed.
+2. If the Sending Server includes `must-exchange-token` and the Receiving Server does not expose the `exchange-token` capability, the Sending Server SHOULD NOT include that requirement, because the Receiving Server may be unable to complete the exchange.
+3. If the Sending Server omits `must-exchange-token` and exposes the `exchange-token` capability with a `tokenEndPoint`, the Receiving Server MAY attempt the token exchange described in step 3.1 of [Resource Access](#resource-access) and MUST fall back to legacy shared-secret access if that exchange fails.
+4. If the Sending Server omits `must-exchange-token` and does not expose the `exchange-token` capability, only legacy shared-secret access is available.

+The following examples illustrate these outcomes end to end:

+1. Strict required code flow: Provider A acts as Sending Server and exposes the `exchange-token` capability with a `tokenEndPoint`.
+    Provider B acts as Receiving Server and advertises both `exchange-token` and `token-exchange`.
+After discovering B's
+    `token-exchange` criteria, A MUST include `must-exchange-token` in `protocol.webdav.requirements`.
+B MUST exchange the
+    `sharedSecret` at A's `tokenEndPoint` and then use only the bearer token to access the Resource.
+2. Optional exchange with fallback: Provider A acts as Sending Server and exposes the `exchange-token` capability with a `tokenEndPoint`.
+    Provider B does not advertise `token-exchange`, so A sends a share without `must-exchange-token`.
+When B later accesses the Resource, it MAY attempt the token exchange at A's `tokenEndPoint`, but if that exchange fails it MUST fall back to the legacy `sharedSecret`.
+3. Legacy share to a code-flow-capable peer: Provider A does not expose the `exchange-token` capability.
+Provider B does expose `exchange-token`, so B is capable of honoring strict inbound shares from other peers.
+Because A does not advertise a `tokenEndPoint`, A can only send a legacy share and B can only use legacy shared-secret access for that share.
+4. Asymmetric role behavior: Provider A exposes `exchange-token` and `token-exchange`, so it can require code flow for inbound shares when it acts as Receiving Server.
+When A later acts as Sending Server toward Provider B, and B does not advertise `token-exchange`, A MAY omit `must-exchange-token`.
+B may then attempt token exchange against A's `tokenEndPoint` or fall back to legacy access.
+A therefore accepts strict inbound shares while still choosing a legacy-compatible outbound share.

 # Share Deletion

 A `"SHARE_ACCEPTED"` notification followed by a `"SHARE_UNSHARED"`